Families & Caretakers

 Click here for more details about the program and how to apply

-French Language Learning Opportunities: online digital resource for middle & high school
+French Language Learning: digital resource for middle & high school students

-Use mobile for the best user experience: click here for the link
+Use with mobile device for the best user experience: click here for the link

 The FrenchStreet.ca® database is nationally developed and maintained by Canadian Parents for French (CPF).
 It is an effort to build awareness and understanding of Francophone culture through active participation in community activities all around us.
 French Street